Nest-Analytics/Cloud-DevOps-Exercises/week-08/README-Exercise-3.md

 ## Part 1 — AKS Kubernetes Manifests

-Three things change from the minikube manifests in Exercise 1:
+Two things change from the minikube manifests in Exercise 1:

 1. `imagePullPolicy: Never` is removed — AKS pulls from the registry
-2. `imagePullSecrets` is added — required for GHCR and private registries
+2. `imagePullSecrets` is added — required for GHCR and other private registries
 3. Service type changes from `NodePort` to `LoadBalancer`
-4. All six env vars are wired from the `taskline-secrets` Kubernetes Secret — the pipeline creates this secret before applying the manifests

 ### `k8s/aks/deployment.yaml`